alphagov/govuk-developer-docs/source/manual/world-taxonomy.html.md

 The rules regarding which departments and document types world taxons apply to are only enforced by Whitehall, not by content-tagger, meaning that these rules are not applied uniformly.

 There is a [world location][world-location] format that was the predecessor to the world taxon pages.
-This is still used for a number of things ([atom feed][atom-feed], tagging in Whitehall, rendering the [world page][world-page]) therefore we have two similar coupled concepts that are needed to be kept in sync.
+When the world taxonomy was introduced, these pages were relegated from e.g. `/world/spain` to `/world/spain/news`.
+They are still used for a number of things: [atom feed][atom-feed], tagging in Whitehall, rendering the [world page][world-page].
+Being also about the world puts them in conflict with world taxons, and has become a source of [technical debt][world-tech-debt].
+Any changes to the actual locations in the world need to be applied to both world locations and the world taxonomy.

 Content associated with a world location is tagged to the previous concept of a world location rather than a world taxon.
 For example [Information and events for UK nationals living in Portugal][portugal-info] has [no links][] to [Portugal][] and instead is linked to the now defunct Portugal world location.
 The consequence of this is that web links need to be [created based on the old world location concepts title][create-link] (which is a fragile process that needs manual overrides when it breaks) and that these content relationships cannot be mapped in data-science tooling without understanding this quirk.